Travel to Hawaii during Covid-19: What you need to know before you go

 What's on offer

-Spectacular surfing, sandy beaches, traditional Pacific culture and rugged volcanoes -- including the ongoing eruption of Kilauea.
+Spectacular surfing, sandy beaches, traditional Pacific culture and rugged volcanoes await Hawaii visitors.
 Hawaii's geographical position and proud history make it unlike anywhere else in the United States.

 Who can go

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on November 5.